-The House is not yet called.
-Regardless, given election losses and retirement, both the Senate Banking Committee and House Financial Services Committee will see leadership changes.
+Control of Congress is currently a tossup and both the Senate Banking Committee and House Financial Services Committee could see leadership changes, depending on the outcome of races and leadership contests.

 118th Congress' "Lame Duck" Agenda

 Congress returns on November 12th to the two-month long "lame duck" session before the 119th Congress starts in January.
 The outcomes of the presidential and congressional elections could have a significant impact on Congress' agenda.